-Responsibilit Responsibility: Competitive Procurement ment for Consulting Services Procurement Restrictions ictions Financial Limits Requisition Commitment VOR Arrangement Non VOR Arrangement Above 300K Board President and CEO Board President and CEO Open Competition -Post on designated electronic tendering system Open Competition -Post on designated electronic tendering system Under \$300K Chief Executive Officer Chief Executive Officer Open Competition -Post on designated electronic tendering system Open Competition -Post on designated electronic tendering system Under \$100K Director of Finance, Property and Information Director of Finance Note: a secondary Director (other than Finance) is required to sign agreements Invitational competitive procurement: Invite minimum of 3 vendors to submit a bid unless otherwise specified by a VOR User Guide Open Competition -Post on designated electronic tendering system Under \$50K Director (other than Finance) Director (other than Finance) Invitational competitive procurement: Invite minimum of 3 vendors to submit a bid unless otherwise specified by a VOR User Guide Invite Minimum of 3 Vendors.
-Under \$25K Manager / Supervisor Manager / Supervisor Invitational competitive procurement: Invite minimum of 3 vendors to submit a bid unless otherwise specified by a VOR User Guide Invite Minimum of 3 Vendors.
-Under \$5K Staff Manager/Supervisor Invitational competitive procurement: Invite minimum of 3 vendors to submit a bid unless otherwise specified by a VOR User Guide Invite Minimum of 3 Vendors.
+Responsibility: Competitive Procurement for Consulting Services Procurement Rest rictions Financial Limits Requisition Commitment VOR Arrangement Non VOR Arrangement Above \$500K Board President and CEO Board President and CEO Open Competition -Post on designated electronic tendering system Open Competition -Post on designated electronic tendering system Under \$500K Chief Executive Officer Chief Executive Officer Open Competition -Post on designated electronic tendering system Open Competition -Post on designated electronic tendering system Under \$250K Director of Finance, Property and Information Technology Director of Finance Note: a secondary Director (other than Finance) is required to sign agreements Open Competition -Post on designated electronic tendering system Open Competition -Post on designated electronic tendering system Under \$121.5K Senior Leadership Team Senior Leadership Team Invitational competitive procurement : Invite minimum of 3 vendors to submit a bid unless otherwise specified by a VOR User Guide Invite Minimum of 3 Vendors.
+Under \$50K Service Manager / Manager / Supervisor Service Manager / Manager / Supervisor Invitational competitive procurement : Invite minimum of 3 vendors to submit a bid unless otherwise specified by a VOR User Guide Invite Minimum of 3 Vendors.
+Under \$10K Staff Service Manager / Manager / Supervisor Invitational competitive procurement : Invite minimum of 3 vendors to submit a bid unless otherwise specified by a VOR User Guide Invite Minimum of 3 Vendors.

-To complete a competitive budgeted procurement for consulting services, follow the Delegation of Authority table above found in the Goods.
-General Services, and Construction of this appendix to understand the Requisition, Budgeting, Commitment, Receipt, and Payment authorities for purchases of Competitive Consulting Services.
-To complete a non-competitive and/or non-budgeted procurements, the following exceptions apply: Where the Procurement is a Non-Budgeted Competitive Procurement, the Approval Authority at the Requisition and Commitment stages must be one level higher than budgeted competitive procurements (e.g. a non-budgeted competitive procurement valued at \$90K requires approval from the Chief Executive Officer).
+To complete a competitive budgeted procurement for consulting services, follow the Delegation of Authority table above found in the Goods, General Services, and Construction section of this appendix to understand the Requisition, Budgeting, Commitment, Receipt, and Payment authorities for purchases of Competitive Consulting Services.
+To complete a non-competitive and/or non-budgeted procurements, the following exceptions apply:

+Where the Procurement is a Non-Budgeted Competitive Procurement, the Approval Authority at the Requisition and Commitment stages must be one level higher than budgeted competitive procurements (e.g. a non-budgeted competitive procurement valued at \$90K requires approval from the Chief Executive Officer).

 Where the Procurement is a Non-Competitive Procurement (including budgeted and non-budgeted) then the following approval needs to be provided at the Requisition and Commitment stages:

-- Up to but not including \$100K The Chief Executive Officer must provide approval - 100K and over The Board of Directors must provide approval.
+- Up to but not including \$121,200 The Chief Executive Officer must provide approval - \$121,200 and over The Board of Directors must provide approval.

-The Procurement department shall track all non-competitive procurement of consulting services valued up to (but not including) \$100,000 approved by the CEO and prepare an annual report for the Board of Directors.
+The Procurement department shall track all non-competitive procurement of consulting services valued up to (but not including) \$121,200 approved by the CEO and prepare an annual report for the Board of Directors.